-Let's get rid of the dollar signs in our eyes and develop a truly humane sales process.
+Let's eliminate the dollar signs in our eyes and develop a truly humane sales process.

 How to avoid selling with dollar signs in your eyes

 2. Serve first.
 Desperation and anxiety come from the feeling you have to MAKE THE SALE.
-If you follow a process to build rapport first and serve first, the sale will take care of itself.
+If you follow a process to build rapport and serve first, the sale will take care of itself.
 Any baseball fan will tell you they can see a slugger in a slump trying desperately to get on base.
 They get out of the slump by letting go and enjoying the game, not feeling they can control many things which are out of their control.

 3. Slow down.
-Simply allowing the sale to take a bit more time for you to get to know the customer and for you to find some common interests will relax you.
+Simply allowing the sale to take a bit more time for you to get to know the customer and find some common interests will relax you.
 At that point, the shopper will often tell you about their entire project, outfit, or gift rather than you having to ask them specifically what they're looking for.
 That allows you to make bigger sales and develop relationships.

 Now is the time to lean into the relationship-driven approach to selling and business.

-Customers respond to associates who open their hearts and develop a relationship like humans.
+Customers respond to associates who open their hearts and develop relationships like humans.
 They’ll open their wallets.
 They’ll tell their friends.
 You'll be a greater success.

 Your customers will feel you care about them first, not their wallets.